a6wu/mobile-qr-scanner/README.md

 5. Geolocation tagging at time of barcode scan

 Features for phase two:

 1. Allow users to sign-in via SSO
 2. Associate the barcode data with the user id, app id
 3. Allow users to answer survey questions
+4. Encryption on local device and in datastore (public/private key setup)